How to do Share Trading in Australia?

 Some, but not all, Australian share trading platforms will charge you a commission.
 If they do, this will be charged every time you place a buy and sell order – meaning you pay it at both ends of the trade.
 Trading commissions are usually charged as a percentage against the size of your order.

 For example, if the broker charges 0.5%, and the size of your buy order is $500, then you will pay a fee of $2.50.
-The good news is that Australian share trading sites like eToro and Plus500 do not charge any trading commissions on stocks.
+The good news is that Australian share trading sites like Plus500 do not charge any trading commissions on stocks.